NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 You can model the breakout header symbol/device/package on the 2-pin jumper we use to connect the battery to `VBAT`.
 Put the new parts in `custom.lbr`.

 Debugging headers can be a little dangerous, because it can be easy to accidentally create a short circuit between two of the pins when you are debugging.
 This is especially dangerous if you connect a power net and a ground net.
 To avoid this, intermingle the PWM, SDA, and SCL lines with the power and ground lines.

+#### IMU Rescue Header

+Soldering the IMU is hard enough that it causes a fair number of quadcopters to fail.
+To guard against this, add a header that will allow you to connect this berakout board (https://www.adafruit.com/product/3387) to your quadcopter.
+You need four pins: `3V3`, `GND`, `SCL`, and `SCA`, which are conveniently located together on the breakout board.
+Use the 4-pin female header in `quadparts_prebuilt.lbr`.

 ### Some LEDs